rolemadelen/minimalist-blog/src/post/callback-hell.md

 published: "2023-06-28 11:20:00"
 ---

 Okay.
-It's little shameful but I have to admit that I didn't knew about this thing called _Callback Hell_.
-So what is it?
+It's a little shameful, but I have to admit that I didn't knew about this thing called _Callback Hell_.
+So, what is it?
 Take a look at the code below.

 ```js
 userStorage.loginUser {